Asset Preservation Planning: Don’t Try This by Yourself

 Consider these reasons why you, your friends and family deserve to benefit from our specialized knowledge:

 - Transferring The Homestead: STOP!
 It is an exempt resource so there is no need to transfer it to a child or, anyone else.
 There may be a need to have the homestead avoid probate.
-We can help you to avoid probate and qualify for Medicaid benefits.
+As a probate attorney we can help you to avoid probate and qualify for Medicaid benefits.

 - Annuities: Using annuities to preserve assets may not be as advantageous as it once was due to recent changes in the law.
 If a client does not have a spouse or a disabled child, the State of Florida must be designated the first beneficiary on the policy.
 There is no guarantee that the family will receive any assets.
 This option has limited benefits that we explore with our clients.